-Our warm-season grasses grow in response to both increasing temperature and day length, making summertime the time of most active growth.
-This is when grasses have the best ability to take up the nutrients and also have the most need for them.
-It is important to not fertilize when grasses are not growing, as this can increase the possibility of nutrients leaching through the soil or running off.
-This occurs largely because the root systems of warm-season grasses "slough off" during the winter months (Figure 1), rendering them less able to assimilate nutrients from fertilizer.
-This is especially true in north and central Florida and becomes less common as you head further south in the state.
+Lawns require nutrients throughout the growing season to be healthy.
+The growing season will vary depending upon location in the state.
+Warm-season grasses grow in response to both increasing temperature and day length, making summertime the season of most active growth.
+This is when grasses have the best ability to take up the nutrients and have the most need for them.
+It is important to avoid fertilizing when grasses are not growing, as this can increase the possibility of nutrients leaching through the soil.
+This occurs largely because the root systems of warm-season grasses "slough off" during the winter months (Figure 1), rendering them less able to assimilate nutrients from applied fertilizer.
+This is especially true in north and central Florida and becomes less common as you move further south in the state.
 University of Florida research on nitrate leaching from various lawngrass species found that the potential for nitrate leaching in north central and northwest Florida is greatest in the months of January through March, when the root system has the least mass and the grass may be in some stage of cold-induced dormancy.
 It is therefore important to wait until growth begins in the spring to fertilize.
 For north Florida and the panhandle, this would be around the middle of April.
 For north-central and central Florida, it would be early April.

 What if you live in an area where lawn fertilization is prohibited from June 1 through September 30?